PinjariSohail/PRODIGY_CS_03/README.md

 My third task as intern in PRODIGY INFOTECH.

-TAsk about: Build a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase, numbers, and special characters.
+Task about: Build a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase, numbers, and special characters.
 Provide feedback to users on the password's strength.
 Develop a password complexity checker using python programming language.

 **Features**